 Wrapping the Toronado’s innovative drivetrain was one of the most attractive 1960s automobile designs.
 Its smooth, sleek sides were punctuated by large dramatically sculpted wheel arches and a C-pillar sharing the same vertical plane as the lower body.
 Up front was a broad grille composed of horizontal bars echoing the prow of America’s last FWD car, the prewar Cord 810.

-Dispensing with pivoting front vent windows, which had been a feature of GM cars since 1933, the Toronado (and its E-body sister the Buick Riviera) introduced GM’s first windows-up passive flow-through ventilation system with cabin air-extraction outlets located beneath the rear window.
-The clean look and improved outward visibility of the ventless door glass would soon spread throughout the industry.
+Dispensing with pivoting front vent windows, which had been a feature of GM cars since 1933, the Toronado (and its E-body sister the Buick Riviera) instead featured a flow-through ventilation system with cabin air-extraction outlets located beneath the rear window.
+The clean look and improved outward visibility of ventless door glass would soon spread throughout the industry.

 1966-1967 Buick Riviera